taliesinb/chartreuse/README.markdown

 The constructs can be composed, so that a seq may contain bags, etc. Intermediate symbols will be produced by the compiler to represent various "fragments" of a compound grammar rule.
 The terminal objects of this syntax are always single strings that refer to existing grammar symbols.

-### List
+### Sequence

-A list such as `[expr0, expr1, ...]` or an instnace of class seq `seq(expr0, expr1, ...)` corresponds to a series of expressions in a fixed order that must be matched left-to-right.
+An instance of class seq `seq(expr0, expr1, ...)` corresponds to a series of expressions in a fixed order that must be matched left-to-right.

-### Tuple
+### Alternatives

-The instance of class alt `alt(alexpr0, expr1, ...)` corresponds to a series of alternative expressions, exactly one of which has to match.
+An instance of class alt `alt(alexpr0, expr1, ...)` corresponds to a series of alternative expressions, exactly one of which has to match.

-### Singleton tuple
+### Optional

-The instance of class opt `opt(expr)` refers to an optional expression that may or may not match.
+An instance of class opt `opt(expr)` refers to an optional expression that can but need not match.
 Multiple terms can also be used, indicating a series of alternatives, one or zero of which must match.

-### Dictionary
+### Bag

-The instance of class bag `bag(name=expr0, name1=expr1, ...)` corresponds to a "bag" of clauses.
+An instance of class bag `bag(name=expr0, name1=expr1, ...)` corresponds to a "bag" of clauses.

 Only one clause is required to match, which is taken to be the first clause, but subsequent clauses can also match, in any order and combination.
 The value of the resulting symbol is once again a dictionary with the same keys, but with the expressions replaced